xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 }, props)
 ```

-So this example is heavy, because it also demonstrates replacing React's lifecycle methods (such as `useEffect`'s unmount using return value) with **xoid**.
+This example is, because it also demonstrates replacing React's lifecycle methods (such as `useEffect`'s unmount using return value) with **xoid**.
 I wanted to start with this anyway, because it shows the potential of **xoid**.

 ### Another Example

 Let's propose another problem, this time let's examine it in a more detailed way.

-Let's imagine that, inside a React component, we should initialize a class called `DragDropLibrary` **only once** as `new DragDropLibrary({ onDrop })`.
+Let's imagine that, inside a React component, we're supposed to initialize a class called `DragDropLibrary` **only once** as `new DragDropLibrary({ onDrop })`.
 Let's assume that this class cannot receive an updated version of `onDrop` callback, because it was not implemented by us, and we have no interest in modifying it.
-So, we want to perform dynamic "onDrop" actions, with the initial version of onDrop that's supplied.
+So, we want to perform dynamic "onDrop" actions, with the initial version of `onDrop` that's supplied.

 Imagine that `props.func` is our dynamic function that changes in every render.
 We're going to use it as the source for different "onDrop" actions.